kianteymouri/busStop_telller/README.md

 5. Customization

    To add the bus stop code, theres some stuff we have to do first.
 Before anything we have to get an API key from the AC Transit website.
-I am using AC Transit because it's the buses I use but most public transit organizations will have their own website where you can get an API key and gather data.
+I am using AC Transit because it's just because its the buses I use specifically but most public transit organizations will have their own website where you can get an API key and gather data.
 Research online for your case.
+   To get the AC Transit API go here: https://api.actransit.org/transit, register and copy your api to be pasted into the busstop.py code.

+   The python scripts essentially calls the AC Transit API, uses Pillow to draw the image, saves that image as a png and then pushes it to the epaper display.
+Updates every 60 seconds and sorts by soonest arrival.

+   Before running the code, you have to a)insert your own API in place of API_KEY b)alter the routes to your own.
+To do this go to Google Maps, click on the bus stop you want to watch and get the ID.
+You can then change the description of the bus stop and also what you want it labeled as. c)edit the epaper image in the "draw_display" function if you would like

+   After you have finalized your code you have to make it run on the pi. //TODO: explain this

 7. Assembly
    I 3D modeled a frame design for my wall, its pretty standard and is designed for one wall thumbtack but has a wide enough base to be oriented upright on a desk.